-The underlying intervention logic for this Action is that targeted measures to support the socially vulnerable population are put in place, and steps are taken to design measures to sustain gender-inclusive socio-economic recovery and fight poverty in line with the Moldovan National Energy Crisis Action Plan.
-This will help alleviate the financial burden on the vulnerable groups and ensure increased predictability of measures for job creation, employability and sustainable socio-economic growth.
+The underlying intervention logic for this Action is that targeted measures to support the socially vulnerable population are put in place, and steps are taken to design measures to sustain gender-inclusive socio-economic recovery and fight poverty in line with the Moldovan National Energy Crisis Action Plan and measures taken by the government to support vulnerable groups.
+This will help alleviate the financial burden on the vulnerable groups and ensure increased predictability of measures for job creation, employability and sustainable socioeconomic growth.
 In addition, Moldova will be supported in achieving the long-term objective of energy transformation with steps towards increasing energy efficiency.
 In order to achieve the abovementioned outputs, continuous policy dialogue and technical support to the relevant public authorities will take place.
 In addition, close co-ordination with international partners, business community and civil society organisations will be of the highest importance.
 If the abovementioned outputs are delivered and are combined with the government's capacity to deliver on broader society's socio-economic expectations in a strategic and efficient manner and with the ability to maintain a stability oriented macroeconomic policy, the Action will help counteract socio-economic hardship, with a special focus on vulnerable groups in the context of the energy crisis.
 Furthermore, it will contribute to sustain post-COVID-19 socio-economic recovery and economic growth by providing support to vulnerable groups to cope with the combined negative effects of the rise in energy prices and the COVID-19 crisis.
 Lastly, it will help support Moldova's long-term objective of energy transformation with steps towards increasing energy efficiency.
-The EU-Moldova High Level Dialogue on Energy will be an important element in achieving this goal.
+The EU-Moldova High Level Dialogue on Energy will be an important element in supporting this goal, alongside with the work of the relevant bodies under the EU-Moldova Association Agreement.